SeeedDocument/Seeeduino_Cloud/Seeeduino_Cloud.md

 This is the ICSP connection for the ATmega32U4, it is located in the standard ICSP/SPI position for Arduino Uno, Due, Mega, and Leonardo compatible hardware (e.g. shields) that may use this connector.
 The SPI pins in this port: MISO, SCK, and MOSI, are also connected to digital pins 12, 13, and 11 respectively just like those of the Arduino Uno.
 * **I-PEX Connector**
 This is an I-PEX Connector for an external antenna.
+* **Pins**
+It is not possible to access the I/O pins of the Atheros AR9331.
+All I/O lines are tied to the ATmega32U4.

 ##Getting Started